-Our one-year spine fellowship program, which participates with the North American Spine Society and in the San Francisco Matching Program, has a total of four fellows-who spend a majority of their time within the NYP Och Spine Hospital at CUIMC with one fellow rotating quarterly to NYP/Weill Cornell Medical Center.
+Our one-year spine fellowship program, which participates with the North American Spine Society and the San Francisco Matching Program, has a total of four fellows-who spend most of their time within the NYP Och Spine Hospital at NYP Allen Hospital and the recently-opened Och Spine at NewYork-Presbyterian/The Spiral.
+Each quarter, one fellow rotates to NYP/Weill Cornell Medical Center.